grpc/proposal/A82-xds-system-root-certs.md

 ### Temporary environment variable protection

-Use of the `system_root_certs` field in CDS and LDS will be guarded by the `GRPC_EXPERIMENTAL_XDS_SYSTEM_ROOT_CERTS` env var.
+Use of the `system_root_certs` field in CDS will be guarded by the `GRPC_EXPERIMENTAL_XDS_SYSTEM_ROOT_CERTS` env var.
 The env var guard will be removed once the feature passes interop tests.

 ## Rationale